5 Differences Between Direct and Indirect Spend

 Use of technology

 Indirect spend typically has diverse, fragmented requirements often generated by a large number of users from an organization’s internal, non-procurement functions.
-To streamline and simplify the process, when selecting e-procurement solutions, indirect procurement teams are focused on creating an uncomplicated buying experience through easy-to-use technology.
+To streamline and simplify the process, when selecting e-procurement solutions, indirect procurement teams are focused on creating an uncomplicated buying experience through easy-to-use indirect procurement technology.

 Companies have begun to realize that upgrading direct procurement technologies can help to streamline processes, cut risks, maintain quality and trim costs.
 Nevertheless, many teams continue to be bogged down by unwieldy systems that may be feature-rich but have non-intuitive user interfaces linked to the organization’s legacy ERP systems.
 Cumbersome processes negatively impact compliance and productivity.